kaerez/Shai-Hulud-2.0-dms-sh/README.md

 ### **Phase 2: The "Bridge" (Infected Machine)**

-*Run this on the machine you wish to isolate/protect.*
+*Run this on the machine you wish to isolate/protect.*\
+**You may optionally use the preconfigured instance configured in the client (local bridge) files:**\
+`shai-hulud-2-0-dms-sh-bd640bc05c42.herokuapp.com`

 1. **Download** one of the defense scripts from this repository to the victim machine.
 2. **Edit the Script:** Open the file and replace the variable `HEROKU_APP_HOST` (or `HEROKU_APP_URL`) with the URL you copied in Phase 1.